-OpenSea NFT heist: attackers make off with millions of digital assets
+OpenSea NFT heist: Attackers make off with millions of digital assets

 However, in a series of tweets, OpenSea has confirmed two things about the attack:

-- The platform says 17 individuals were impacted by the attack – not 32 which was originally reported.
+- The platform says 17 individuals were impacted by the attack—not 32, which was originally reported.

 - The attack no longer appears to be active.